aesuli/steam-crawler/README.md

   * _./data/summary.json_ number of reviews, number of played hours, number of users, number of games.

-On March 15, 2018 those last statistics are:
+On March 15, 2018, these were the last statistics:

 ```
 reviews        6614765